ecoz2/ecoz2s/README.md

 ### History

-This project is a direct translation of my C implementation done as part of my BS thesis completed in 1993.
+This project is a direct translation of a C implementation I did as part of my BS thesis on isolated word speech recognition completed in 1993.